-Under a license, manufacturing and supply agreement with Nektar Therapeutics ("Nektar"), for specified pegylation reagents used to manufacture Fovista, the Company is obligated to make future payments to Nektar of up to an aggregate of \$4.5 million if the Company achieves specified clinical and regulatory milestones, and an additional payment of \$3.0 million if the Company achieves a specified commercial milestone with respect to Fovista.
-The Company is obligated to pay Nektar tiered royalties at low to mid-single-digit percentages of net sales of any licensed product the Company successfully commercializes, with the royalty percentage determined by the Company's level of licensed product sales, the extent of patent coverage for the licensed product and whether the Company has granted a third-party commercialization rights to the licensed product.
-The Company has agreed to pay Nektar a low double-digit percentage of any upfront payment the Company receives in connection with granting any third-party commercialization rights to a licensed product less certain milestone events the Company has previously paid, and a higher double-digit percentage of other specified amounts, such as milestone payments, the Company receives in connection with any such commercialization agreement, subject to agreed minimum and maximum amounts.
-From inception through December 31, 2013, the Company has made approximately \$1.8 million in payments resulting from this agreement, including a \$1.0 million payment to Nektar that was triggered by the initiation of the Company's Phase 3 clinical program for Fovista in August 2013.
+• Under a license, manufacturing and supply agreement with Nektar Therapeutics, or Nektar, for specified pegylation reagents used to manufacture Fovista, the Company is obligated to pay Nektar up to an aggregate of \$5.5 million in additional payments if it achieves specified clinical and regulatory milestones, including a payment of \$1.0 million that will be triggered by the initiation of its planned Phase 3 clinical program of Fovista.
+In addition, the Company is obligated to pay Nektar an additional payment of \$3.0 million if it achieves a specified commercial sale milestone.
+The Company is obligated to pay Nektar tiered royalties at low to mid single-digit percentages of net sales of any licensed product it successfully commercializes, with the royalty percentage determined by its level of licensed product sales, the extent of patent coverage for the licensed product and whether it has granted a third party commercialization rights to the licensed product.
+The Company has agreed to pay Nektar a low double-digit percentage of any upfront payment it receives in connection with granting any third party commercialization rights to a licensed product, less certain milestone events the Company has previously paid to Nektar, and a higher double-digit percentage of other specified amounts it receives in connection with any such commercialization agreement, subject to agreed minimum and maximum amounts.
+From inception through December 31, 2012, the Company has made approximately \$0.8 million in payments resulting from this agreement.